Azizah-Giwa/TikTok-Project/README.md

 The overwhelming majority of videos had fewer than 10,000 shares.
 The distribution is very skewed to the right.

-I will also create a box plot to examine the spread of values in the 'video_download_count' column.
+I will also create a box plot to examine the spread of values in the `video_download_count` column.

 ![TikTok Project](assets/input_18.png)

 ![TikTok Project](assets/put_18.png)

-I will also create a histogram of the values in the 'video_download_count' column to further explore the distribution of this variable.
+I will also create a histogram of the values in the `video_download_count` column to further explore the distribution of this variable.

 ![TikTok Project](assets/input_19.png)